 The National Dialogue Process soon to commence in Yemen is the centerpiece of Yemen's transition of which the February 2012 elections were the first major activity and where it is anticipated the constitutional referendum to be followed by elections of 2014 will cement the arrangements and aspirations of the national dialogue process.
 The National Dialogue process will by virtue of the prospective agenda deal extensively with election policy issues among other matters.
+The Special Adviser on Yemen has already been engaged for example in brokering agreement on the appointments process to the SCER and on early discussion on voter registration.
 Issues relating to the electoral legal framework are also anticipated to be covered in the dialogue process.
 The elections are an inescapable political reality and integral to the national dialogue and transition process.
 Within this context there is a clear need for the political and operational/technical elements of the UNDP's support to Yemen to work very closely with the political side to ensure harmonization and unanimity of approach; to ensure the Special Adviser is provided with the best advice and support possible on election matters and that the implementation of decisions from a technical perspective is smooth and efficient.